nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your computer.
+Click [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html) for further instructions on how to download and install Java `11`.

-2. Download the latest `truthtable.jar` from [here](https://github.com/AY2223S1-CS2103T-W13-4/tp).
+3. Download the latest `truthtable.jar` from [here](https://github.com/AY2223S1-CS2103T-W13-4/tp).

-3. Copy the file to the folder you want to use as the _home folder_ for your TruthTable.
+4. Copy the file to the folder you want to use as the _home folder_ for your TruthTable.

-4. Double-click the file to start the app.
+5. Double-click the file to start the app.
 A window which looks similar to the screenshot below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window, which contains a link to this document.<br>
    Some example commands you can try:
    - `add member 1`
    - `add task "My First Task"`